 If your app requires environment variables, such as the app’s URL or database connection strings, you can define them in this section.
 These can be runtime and build time environment variables.
 We also provide several app-specific dynamic environment variables that the app can reference.
 App-level variables can be accessed by all resources in your app.

-On the Environment screen, click the corresponding Edit link to specify app-level or component-level environment variables.
+In the App-level environment variables box, click the corresponding Edit link to specify app-level or component-level environment variables.
 Click the Encrypt checkbox to obscure the variable’s values from all build, deployment, and application logs.

-Once you configure the environment variables, click Next.
+Once you configure the environment variables, click Close.

-On the Info screen, you can specify that app’s name, project, and the datacenter region to deploy it into.
+In the Region section, you can choose the datacenter region to deploy your app into.

 Click Edit beside the Region field to specify app’s datacenter region.
 For performance purposes, it is best to select the region geographically closest to the app’s user base.